SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 ### tense

-»⟮Tense⟯« is ⟮＿the sm grammic feature category＿⟯ concerned with ⟮the relation of the time of the event to a point in time.⟯ ⟮＿Tense＿⟯ may be split into ⟮＿absolute tense＿⟯ and ⟮＿strict relative tense＿⟯ (though this is complicated, as discussed below).
+»⟮Tense⟯« is ⟮＿the sm grammic fcategory＿⟯ concerned with ⟮the relation of the time of the event to a point in time.⟯ ⟮＿Tense＿⟯ may be split into ⟮＿absolute tense＿⟯ and ⟮＿strict relative tense＿⟯ (though this is complicated, as discussed below).

 #### absolute tense